All Episodes

 If you could ask our soldiers, are they ready for another deployment next time in Syria?

-They'll say not no, but hell no.
+They'll say not, no, but hell no.

 America's not ready for another war.

-Well, now that's true.
+Well, no, that's true.

-Uh it's a closer division of the allies are involved.
+It's a closer division of the allies.

 What allies?